TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 Few improvements to keep in mind before deploying Racetrack to production:

-- Make sure to enable TLS traffic to your cluster, since PUB and Lifecycle API will receive secret tokens, which otherwise would be sent plaintext.
+- Make sure to enable TLS traffic to your cluster, since **PUB** and **Lifecycle API** will receive secret tokens, which otherwise would be sent plaintext.
 - Encrypt your secrets, for instance, using [SOPS](https://github.com/mozilla/sops) tool in order not to store them in your repository.
 - Use different database password by changing `POSTGRES_PASSWORD` in **kustomize/aks/postgres.env**.
 - Use different secrets `AUTH_KEY` and `SECRET_KEY` by modifying them in **kustomize/aks/lifecycle.env**.
 - Generate new tokens `LIFECYCLE_AUTH_TOKEN` for internal communication between components.
-- After logging in to Dashboard, create a new Adminitrator user with a strong password and deactivate default *admin* user.
+- After logging in to Dashboard, create a new adminitrator account with a strong password and deactivate the default *admin* user.